-United have waited 12 years to lift the FA Cup, so to finally get their hands on it was incredible.
+United have waited 12 years to lift the FA Cup, so to finally get their hands on it was a joyous occasion.
 The fact they did it in extra-time with 10 men made it all the more amazing.
 This was the sort of day United supporters may have expected when Sir Alex Ferguson was in charge, when the team enjoyed more than their fair share of good luck.

 After the game finished, attention immediately turned to speculation over Louis van Gaal's future.
 Some fans inside Wembley Stadium even booed the manager when he lifted the trophy, while others sang Jose Mourinho's name in the pubs surrounding the ground.

-Van Gaal isn't popular and deserves to be moved on, but there are ways to do things, and the FA Cup winning manager probably deserved better from the fans and press.
+Van Gaal isn't popular and deserves to be moved on, but there are ways to do things, and the FA Cup-winning manager probably deserved better from the fans and press.
 At least give him a night off from talking about getting sacked, and let him enjoy winning the competition.

 Quote of the week

 "Signed you?
 You were too f**king dear!" – Ferguson explaining to Ian Wright, live on TV, why he never signed him for United.

 Just breaking out them moves...